mobizt/FirebaseJson/README.md

 # The Firebase Json Arduino library for ESP8266/ESP32.

-Parse and edit JSON object directly with specified relative path as in Firebase v 2.2.4
+The easiest Arduino library JSON parser, builder and editor, v 2.2.4.

+Able to Parse, create and Edit the simple or complex (depth nested) JSON object by just specify the relative node/element path

-This library supports any Arduino supported MCU, ESP8266 and ESP32 are recommended.
+This library supports any Arduino based MCU, ESP8266 and ESP32 are recommended.

 ## Tested Devices